 The definition of the problem was the prediction of the next value in a time series.

-We decided to use LSTM network which has been successful in tasks where output of neural network depends on inputs from previous steps.
+We decided to use LSTM network which has been successful in tasks where the output of the neural network depends on inputs from previous steps.
 LSTM is a special kind of recurrent neural network (RNN).
 It has the ability to remember “long-term dependencies” between previous information and the present task.

 In our case, the price depends on previous values, and price movements could have been affected by different events in the past.
 For example, a big crash could happen in the next 15 minutes because there was a long exponential uptrend which caused an overbought state.